Support Us Button Widget

 Photo by LALtoday

 Upon entering the park, you’ll find 14 monuments and memorials.
-Many honorees are represented, from the Buffalo Soldiers of the Spanish-American War that camped out on the shores of Lake Wire, to the organizations that support Polk County’s 60,000+ veterans.
+Many honorees are represented, from the Buffalo Soldiers of the Spanish-American War who camped out on the shores of Lake Wire, to the organizations that support Polk County’s 60,000+ veterans.

 Additional memorials are being added over time, with one in honor of the American Revolution now in the works (and accepting donations).
 Learn more about its history + inspiration from local veterans and city leaders themselves.